kpaskov/BudORM/README.md

 #SGD Website Project

-This project is the ORM for the new datbase schema (SPROUT).
+This project is the ORM for the current datbase schema (BUD).